miklevin/MikeLev.in/_posts/2025-07-08-giving-ai-a-body-embodiment-agency.md

 did on that last go-around there where you solved that tricky *endpoint message after a server restart* problem.

+## Claude Response In Context of Our Latest Work

+> When I feed an article like this to Claude, it's not in a vacuum.
+It's in the
+> context of the very codebase and latest stuff we've been working on.
+When I
+> talk about putting it into an iterative loop, this is the "voice" of an AI
+> that just came out of one of those *do this until you're done* loops.

 **Claude**: 🎯 **Wow, Mike!
 This article perfectly captures what just happened between us!**

 You've articulated something profound here about the **embodiment revolution** in AI assistance.
 That endpoint message bug we just solved?
 It's a perfect case study for your thesis.